How Long Should You Wait to Mow the Grass After It Rains?

 Plus, the grass will have plenty of time to recover before nightfall.

-The best time to mow when it’s hot outside is in the evening when the sun is down.
+When it’s hot outside, the best time to mow is in the evening after the sun sets.
 Mowing in the evening in warm places helps keep moisture in the roots, and it gives the grass a good amount of time for healing in the shade, before the next sunrise.

-To summarize, one can cut grass after it rains safely unless it was flooding rain.
-Just make sure it’s not an electric mower with an extension cord, clean your mower afterward, and your grass will get a healthy cut every time.
+To summarize, it’s safe to mow the grass after a rain, provided it wasn’t a heavy downpour.
+Just ensure it’s not an electric mower with an extension cord, clean your mower afterward, and your grass will get a healthy cut every time.

 Author